 mem_fragmentation_ratio metric gives the ratio of memory used as seen by the operating system (

 The operating system is responsible for allocating physical memory to each process.
 The operating system’s virtual memory manager handles the actual mapping, mediated by a memory allocator.

 What does this mean?
 If your Redis instance has a memory footprint of 1GB, the memory allocator will first attempt to find a contiguous memory segment to store the data.
 If no contiguous segment is found, the allocator must divide the process’s data across segments, leading to increased memory overhead.

 Tracking fragmentation ratio is important for understanding your Redis instance’s performance.
 A fragmentation ratio greater than 1 indicates fragmentation is occurring.
 A ratio in excess of 1.5 indicates excessive fragmentation, with your Redis instance consuming 150% of the physical memory it requested.
 A fragmentation ratio below 1 tells you that Redis needs more memory than is available on your system, which leads to swapping.
 Swapping to disk will cause significant increases in latency (see used memory).
 Ideally, the operating system would allocate a contiguous segment in physical memory, with a fragmentation ratio equal to 1 or slightly greater.

-If your server is suffering from a fragmentation ratio above 1.5, restarting your Redis instance will allow will allow the operating system to recover memory previously unusable due to fragmentation.
+If your server is suffering from a fragmentation ratio above 1.5, restarting your Redis instance will allow the operating system to recover memory previously unusable due to fragmentation.
 In this case, an alert as a notification is probably sufficient.